metabrainz/listenbrainz-server/docs/dev/json.rst

       }
     }

+Each of the three required elements must be simple strings.

 We strongly recommend to add whatever additional metadata you may have for a track to the ``additional_info`` element.
 Any additional information will allow us to better correlate your listen data to existing MusicBrainz based data.
 If you have MusicBrainz IDs availble, submit them!